 I never used to be keen on weddings.
 They always seemed to me stress-charged and stiff, but perhaps I was frequenting the wrong weddings.
 I guess, ever since my own on a sun-dappled London afternoon last summer, my feelings about them have shifted.

 There is something so beguiling about working with flowers for an event - softening the mood, setting the tone of a room with a tablescape of gossamer petals and candlelight.
 You have to respond to each unique material in a way that you can't really plan - and feel it respond to you, to the vessel and the space.
+There is a tremendous energy to it.
 Flowers seem to quite naturally find their resting place and there they remain, marking time, marking a specific occasion, a specific memory.
-There is a tremendous energy to it.
+That sultry day, June 2015.